Overview

 Psoriasis

 - Psoriasis occurs when a rapid production of skin cells causes a buildup.
-Red, scaly, inflamed patches of skin can characterize it.
+Red, scaly, and inflamed patches of skin can characterize it.
 Psoriasis can also affect the joints.

 Common Autoimmune Diseases

 There are more than 80 autoimmune diseases known in general.
+Common autoimmune diseases in women include:

-- Lupus damages areas of the body that include skin, joints and organs.
+- Lupus damages areas of the body that include skin, joints, and organs.

 - Type 1 diabetes is a medical condition in which the immune system destroys the insulin-producing cells in the pancreas.